 Hopefully, a new generation of composing talent will decide to boycott academia and learn their music from studying past masters, current jazz idioms, and any other sources of music that express the power of tonality.
 Then, they can set out to create in their own musical space.
 It is the only hope I see for creation of new serious music that non-academics can understand and appreciate.

 Musical scores form an essential guide to active listening, enhancing our comprehension of complex music by giving us visually both a wider and deeper view into the music than the average ear can assimilate by itself.
 Scores for much of the complex music we listen to are freely available for online viewing at IMSLP.
-Also available there are classic texts about music.
+Also available are classic texts about music.
 For example, Rimsky-Korsakov achieved fame as an orchestrator; view his text: Principles of Orchestration.
+And Cherubini, a man Brahms much admired, wrote a Treatise on Fugue and Conterpoint.

 Other miscellaneous overview books that I have found of use are Schoenberg’s Style and Idea, Copland’s What To Listen For In Music, and Levitin’s This Is Your Brain On Music (Thanks Owen).
 A classic general music reference is Grove’s Dictionary (Ver.
 2, 1904, available from OpenLibrary.org).